cozyGarage/Othello/README.md

 moment.locale('fr');
 ```

-This will only work for locales that have been explicitly imported before.
+This will only work for locales that have been explicitly imported before!

 ## Something Missing?